-Ok so I wanted a free printable pressure cooker time chart to know how long meat and beans took to cook in my Instant Pot but couldn’t find any so I made them myself!
+Ok so I wanted a free printable pressure cooker time chart to know how long meat and beans took to cook but couldn’t find any so I made these Instant Pot cooking times charts for you myself!
 If you’re wondering how long it takes to steam vegetables in your pressure cooker I have a great guide for you to refer to and print out.

 Pressure Cooker Time Chart